UPDATE: We killed the bill in the Arizona Legislature! Congratulations folks, YOU did it!

 The new Bill will amend Title 26, chapter 3, article 20 of the Arizona Revised Statute to add ARS 28-1182 that will compel OHV users and their passengers to respect private property.
 It also removes the obligation of landowners and lessees to maintain lands and trails for safe entry by recreation users or warn of unsafe conditions.

-Article 20 will also be amended to add ARS 28-1183 that will compel any person who rents or sells an OHV to provide vehicle safety and environmental educational material approved by the Arizona Game and Fish, to the customer.
+Article 20 will also be amended to add ARS 28-1183 that will compel any person who rents or sells an Off-Highway Vehicle (OHV) to provide vehicle safety and environmental educational material approved by the Arizona Game and Fish, to the customer.

 This new law could make passengers and other group members liable for the actions of others.
 By striking out the word “drive” and adding the language “or allow the operation of,” it may compel others to intervene to stop violations of state OHV laws.
 This would also target rental companies and require them to somehow intervene and not allow the operation of machines in violation of the law.